LifnaJos/Data-Analytics-and-Visualization-Lab-ADL601/README.md

 -- Draw the Simple Linear Regression line to the plotted data -- Add the equation for the Regression Line on the graph
 7. Repeat the steps 2 to 5 using R libraries
-8. Prepare a document with the Aim, Tasks performed, Program, Output, and Conclusion.
+8. Prepare a Colab Notebook with the Aim, Tasks performed, Program, Output, and Conclusion and upload the Notebook in your Github Repositiry.
+9. Prepare a handwritten wrtieup with Aim, Theory and Conclusion.

 ## Tools & Libraries to be explored
 * Python Libraries: scikit-learn, matplotlib, numpy, pandas